1

 Ability to proficiently use software applications such as MS Office (Word, Excel, & Outlook) to carry out necessary tasks.

-Undertake all assigned duties in a safe and professional manner, complying with the City of Hamilton Safety Policies, and in accordance with the Occupational Health & Safety Act, WHIMS and all other applicable legislation.
+Undertakes all assigned duties in a safe and professional manner, complying with City of Hamilton Safety Policies, and in accordance with the Occupational Health & Safety Act, WHIMS and all other applicable legislation.

-Perform other duties as may be assigned, which are related to the normal job function.
+Performs other duties as assigned which are directly related to the responsibilities of the position.

 QUALIFICATIONS

-3. Proven knowledge, experience, and proficiency in using maintenance programs and routines related to water and wastewater treatment equipment or large mechanical industrial process equipment including pumps, gearboxes and valves.
+3. Proven knowledge, experience, and proficiency in using maintenance programs for water and wastewater treatment equipment and/or manufacturing or utilities equipment.

-5. Must be self-motivated with a strong team working skillset, able to work both independently and as part of a team.
-Must excel at planning, organizing, and implementing work pertaining to breakdown and preventive maintenance on mechanical equipment.
+6. Must be self-motivated with a strong team working skillset, able to work both independently and as part of a team.
+Must excel at planning, organizing, and implementing work pertaining to breakdown and preventive maintenance on Instrumentation equipment

 10. To be able to perform this job function a person must be able to wear and maintain self-contained breathing apparatus and be able to pass a full face mask fit test.

-14. Must be able to work at heights and in confined spaces.
+13. Must be able to work both at heights and in confined spaces.

-NOTE 2: As a condition of employment, the successful applicant(s) will be required to obtain a satisfactory Criminal Record & Judicial Matters Check (CRJMC), at their own expense, prior to beginning work in this position.
+NOTE: As a condition of employment, the successful applicant(s) will be required to obtain a satisfactory Criminal Record and Judicial Matters Check (CRJMC), at their own expense, prior to being able to work in this position.

 Disclaimer: